NetBeans Selection Management Tutorial I-Using a TopComponent’s Lookup

 import org.openide.windows.TopComponent;

-To make your editor component at least somewhat interesting (though it doesn’t actually edit anything), you set the text fields' values to values from the Event
+To make the editor component interesting (though it doesn’t actually edit anything), you set the text fields to display values from the Event.

 Running the Code

-If you click in the Viewer window, or close all of the editor windows, note that the text changes to "[no selection]", as shown below:
+If you click in the Viewer window or close all editor windows, the text changes to "[no selection]".

-If you do not see the MyViewer window, you probably did not check the checkbox in the wizard to open it on system start - simply go to the Window menu and choose MyViewer to display it.
+If you don’t see the MyViewer window, you probably didn’t check the "open on system start" checkbox in the wizard.
+Go to the Window menu and choose MyViewer to display it.

 So, What’s the Point?

-This is very much the way NetBeans works with Java and other source files-in their case, the thing that is available from the editor’s Lookup is a ` DataObject, and components like Navigator and the Property Sheet are simply watching what object is being made available by the focused `TopComponent
+This is how NetBeans works with source files.
+The editor’s Lookup contains a DataObject, and components like Navigator and Property Sheet watch what object the focused TopComponent provides.

-Another valuable thing about this approach is that often people are migrating existing applications to the NetBeans Platform.
-The object that is part of the data model, in that case, is probably existing, working code that should not be changed in order to integrate it into NetBeans.
-By keeping the data model’s API in a separate module, the NetBeans integration can be kept separate from the core business logic.
+This approach is also valuable when migrating existing applications to the NetBeans Platform.
+The data model object is probably existing, working code that shouldn’t change for NetBeans integration.
+By keeping the data model API in a separate module, NetBeans integration stays separate from core business logic.

 Changing Selected Objects on the Fly

-This will cause the code editor to open with the cursor in an event handler method.
-Make that method call updateContent()
+This opens the code editor with the cursor in an event handler method.
+Make the method call updateContent():

 private void jButton1ActionPerformed(java.awt.event.ActionEvent evt) {